-Donald Trump On Navy SEAL Death: Military’s Fault Ryan Owens Died On Yemen Raid
+Donald Trump On Navy SEAL Death: Deflects Blame For Ryan Owens Yemen Raid Death

-Donald Trump, in a Tuesday interview, shirked responsibility for the death of a Navy SEAL on a January 27 raid against a terrorist hideout in Yemen — a raid on which military sources said “almost everything went wrong.”
+Donald Trump, in a Tuesday interview, denied responsibility for the death of a Navy SEAL on a January 27 raid against a terrorist hideout in Yemen — a raid in which military sources said “almost everything went wrong.”

-On the raid, Chief Petty Officer William “Ryan” Owens, 36, was killed.
+In the raid, Chief Petty Officer William “Ryan” Owens, 36, was killed.
 Owens was a member of the Navy’s elite commando squad known as Seal Team Six.
 He was the father of three children.
-Owens’ own father, also named William Owens, has called for an investigation into his son’s death, and declined to meet with Trump in Fort Lauderdale, Florida, where a memorial service for the slain Navy SEAL took place.
+Owens’ own father, also named William Owens, has called for an investigation into his son’s death and declined to meet with Trump in Fort Lauderdale, Florida, where a memorial service for the slain Navy SEAL took place.

 “I told them I didn’t want to make a scene about it, but my conscience wouldn’t let me talk to him,” Owens said in an interview with The Miami Herald.
 “Why, at this time, did there have to be this stupid mission when it wasn’t even barely a week into his administration?
 Why?
 For two years prior, there were no boots on the ground in Yemen — everything was missiles and drones — because there was not a target worth one American life.
 Now, all of a sudden we had to make this grand display?”